apechow/GradescopeSync/README.md

  <img src="https://github.com/bachtran02/gradescope-discohook/assets/83796054/b6bb7015-401b-485c-968c-91baa974381e" width="450">

 # Changes made in fork:
 Used docker-compose to run cron and automate at 6AM every morning.
 Personalized it for those who have instructor course views and needs to filter out instructor courses.
+Included a filter to remove assignments that have been closed so that it won't show up as missing.

 ## How to set up